Middle school homeschool curriculum is some of my favorite! Read on…

 Science Homeschool Curriculum

 Christian Kids Explore Chemistry and Christian Kids Explore Physics are other books we have loved during the middle school years.
-They presents detailed lessons about chemistry and physics concepts in a very hands-on way and work well when teaching multiple ages.
-It was super-easy for me to pick up and use them, too.
+They present detailed lessons about chemistry and physics concepts in a very hands-on way and work well when teaching multiple ages.
+It was super easy for me to pick up and use them, too.
 (A post from our experiences with the chemistry book.)

 The Exploring Creation Series from Apologia is normally touted as 1st-6th grade curriculum.
 I’ve found the books to be great for older middle school students as well.
 When using these books in the earlier years, I have to be very hands-on with my children.
 In the middle school years, however, I can assign one book per semester (or so) and leave my children to learn independently, for the most part.
 The living textbook approach keeps my children interested in the lessons, too!

 Oh, there are so many wonderful science options at this age!
 The curriculum from Ellen McHenry’s Basement Workshop has proven to be absolutely perfect for our homeschool style.
 If you hop over to the high school curriculum post later, you’ll see me mention this curriculum there, too.
 Her books are very approachable for most middle schoolers and still have plenty of use for high schoolers, too.
 When to use them depends on your overall plan, but they aren’t to miss!